First in Line Success Academy (FILSA) Scholarship Program

 Are you the first in your family to go to college?
-If so, Baylor has an innovative program for First Generation College Students who are incoming freshmen or incoming transfer students.
-Through the First in Line Success Academy, students will have a dynamic opportunity to develop relationships with other first generation students, meet faculty, and become familiar with campus and Baylor traditions through a pre-move-in program that will extend through the fall semester.
-The First in Line Success Academy (FILSA) program will take place August 13-December 12, 2017.
+If so, Baylor has an innovative program for First Generation College Students who are incoming freshmen or incoming transfer students that provides the opportunity to receive $15,000 over four years or $9,000 over two years for transfer students.
+Through the First in Line Success Academy, students will have a dynamic opportunity to develop relationships with other first generation students, meet faculty, and become familiar with campus and Baylor traditions through a pre-move-in program that will extend through their Baylor career.
+The First in Line Success Academy (FILSA) program will begin August 13.

 The First in Line Success Academy program provides students the opportunity to get a head start on life as a Baylor Bear.
-From the 2015 cohort, 90% of the students felt that the program helped prepare them academically for the rigor of Baylor and 97% felt more connected to Baylor due to participation in the program.
+From the 2017 cohort, 96% of the students felt that the program gave them the confidence that they can succeed in college and 94% felt more connected to Baylor due to participation in the program.

 By participating in FILSA, students will: